bluz71/bluz71.github.io/_posts/2018-06-07-ripgrep-fd-command-line-search-tools.md

 Vim integration
 ---------------

-If you are a [Vim](https://www.vim.org) user then I recommend reading [these vim-grepper](https://bluz71.github.io/2017/05/21/vim-plugins-i-like.html#vim-grepper) details.
+If you are a [Vim](https://www.vim.org) user, then I recommend reading [these vim-grepper](https://bluz71.github.io/2017/05/21/vim-plugins-i-like.html#vim-grepper) details.
 This will nicely integrate ripgrep into Vim.